JanneMattila/www/docs/_posts/2024/08/2024-08-12-powerpoint-morph-transition.markdown

 tags: productivity office powerpoint
 ---

-PowerPoint has had a long time feature called
+PowerPoint has feature called
 [Morph transition](https://support.microsoft.com/en-us/office/use-the-morph-transition-in-powerpoint-8dd1c7b2-b935-44f5-a74c-741d8d9244ea)
-that allows you
-to create smooth animations between slides.
+that allows you to create smooth animations between slides.

-_However_, I have missed one important part of that feature: **Naming of objects**.
+It has been there a long time but somehow, I have managed to miss one important part of the feature: **Naming of objects**.

-You can use `!!` prefix to name objects in PowerPoint and this will allow you to morph between objects with the same name across slides.
+You can use `!!` prefix to name objects allowing PowerPoint to morph these objects with the same name across slides.

 Let's check this out with a simple example: